-Brand is king – Less than one-third of Brits trust influencers for shopping recommendations11-Mar-2019
+Brand is king ' Less than one-third of Brits trust influencers for shopping recommendations

 Online influencers do however top the list when looking at trust by those turning to third parties for shopping recommendations, beating national newspapers (26%), media celebrities (18%) and fashion magazines (17%).
 Those aged 16-24 who have turned to others for shopping recommendations are more likely (34%) to be influenced by in-store shopping recommendations from online influencers compared to those aged 55+ (7%).

 The research into online and in-store retail experiences and expectations, conducted by Censuswide, also found that over half of Brits (51%) think e-commerce giant Amazon provides the best delivery and returns service.

 'There is no denying that social media stars influence what we as consumers buy ' whether it's a new outfit, kitchen appliances, or food items in the weekly shop,' said Stuart Barker, Portfolio Director of IRX.
 'The encouraging news for marketers is that brands still have the biggest influence over purchasing, validating decisions to continually invest in their own content, websites and marketing campaigns, which in turn lead to knowing their customers better.'